 Normally, this will be enough.
 I’ve had to ask the parents before, and boy, was it was awkward.

 But it solved the problem without causing any further damage.

-Don’t be afraid to her parents if you are being reasonable.
+Don’t be afraid of her parents if you are being reasonable.
 They’ll often understand, as I’m sure many of them have been through similar circumstances.